davatorium/rofi/README.md

 Archlinux
 ---------

-This version of simpleswitcher has been made available on the [AUR](https://aur.archlinux.org/packages/simpleswitcher-dd-git/) by 1ace.
+This version of rofi has been made available on the [AUR](https://aur.archlinux.org/packages/simpleswitcher-dd-git/) by 1ace.